schoeberl/chisel-lab/lab5/README.md

 sbt "runMain SevenSegDecoder"
 ```

-Then create a Vivado project for the 7-segment decoder, synthesize
+Then, create a Vivado project for the 7-segment decoder, synthesize
 your design, and configure the FPGA.
 Test the 7-segment decoder with
 the switches.